reyesh/frontend-nanodegree-feedreader/README.md

 ## About

 In this project I learned the value in testing.
-Up to this point I've done my testing manually by refactoring my code and refreshing the browser even though this works, if my web app gets big and complex I may end up missing testing a particular part of it.
+Up to this point I've done my testing manually by refactoring my code and refreshing the browser, even though this works if my web app gets big and complex I may end up missing testing a particular part of it.
 This is why a testing framework like Jasmine is important.
-Also using a framework like Jasmine also allows you to develope in a whole different way, called Test Driven Development where you write you tests first and then develope your app.
+Also using a framework like Jasmine also allows you to develop in a whole different way, called Test Driven Development where you write tests first and then develop your app.

 ## Files
 Overview of important files